-CVS profit gets boost from delayed elective surgeries during coronavirus
+CVS profit gets boost from coronavirus delay in elective surgeries

 Revenue rose 3% to $65.3 billion